 Step 1: Open Video Crop and tap OK when asked whether you want the app to access your photos.
-After skipping the Crop Video Pro ad, tap the video you’d like to crop.
+Tap the video you’d like to crop.

 It’s as simple as that.
 And aside from manual cropping, Video Crop is useful if you want to crop your iPhone videos to particular aspect ratios, such as the ratio used on Instagram.
 The app also lets you perform a number of other edit functions, while some talented people have even used it to edit movie-quality short films.

 We wanted to make note of the distinction between the process of cropping and trimming a video.
 When you’re trimming a video, you’re managing the amount of time your video is playing.
 You can easily adjust this by tapping the screen and sliding your finger from left to right.
 This, of course, depends on where you want to trim the video (the starting point, endpoint, or middle).
 You can even remove the external frames entirely if necessary.
 On the other hand, when you start cropping a video, you select a designated area that you want to hold onto and then delete everything outside of that area.
 If you’re still stumped on how all this works, know that cropping is also different from rotating.
 To help you out, we’ve developed a convenient guide on how to rotate an iPhone video, which is done by shifting the entire video based on the angles you want to accomplish.